digaji/csv-to-bevy/README.md

    2. For Mac, it defaults to `/Users/<USERNAME>/Library/Application Support/Google/Chrome`
    3. For Linux, it defaults to `/home/<USERNAME>/.config/google-chrome`
 2. `PROFILE_DIRECTORY`: The name of the profile directory in the user data directory.
 This user should be logged into the Google Account that has access to your Bevy dashboard **AND** is already logged into the Bevy platform.
 In the case of the example picture, it is `Profile 3`
-3. URL: The URL of the event page
+3. `URL`: The URL of the specific Bevy event platform
-4. EVENT_NAME: The exact name of the event
+4. `EVENT_NAME`: The exact name of the event
-5. CSV_FILE: The path to the CSV file containing the attendee data.
+5. `CSV_FILE`: The path to the CSV file containing the attendee data.
 Columns should be formatted to `First Name`, `Last Name`, and `Email`

 ## Configuration